lcpp-org/hpic2doc/docs/source/mesh.rst

 identically sized line segments.
 In two dimensions, a rectangular domain is partitioned into squares.
+A description of how to use uniform grids in hPIC2 is provided :ref:`here <input_deck:Uniform mesh>`.

 Multi-block boundary layer
 ----------------------------

 A multi-block boundary layer grid is a type of grid that allows multiple blocks of grids to be merged together with either uniform cell spacing or geometrically graded boundary layer type spacing.
 This enables large freedom of sampling and facilitate to deal the complex boundary layer problems more efficiently.
 Multi-block boundary layer grid can be of any dimension, but in hPIC2 we only support 1D and 2D.

 1D multi-block boundary layer grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~